williamouyang/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

 After making these changes, the sign-in widget will look like the following screenshot.

-{% img blog/angular-sign-in-widget/custom-css.png alt:"Custom CSS" style:"width: 800px" %}
+{% img blog/angular-sign-in-widget/custom-css.png alt:"Custom CSS" width:"800" %}

 ## Fix Your Tests
 If you try to run `npm test` or `ng test`, tests will fail: